 There were two Richard Spencers who made headlines in November.

-One, a now-former navy secretary who was fired for his resistance against President Trump’s intervention in a war crimes case, and the other a white supremacist who was once again caught ranting about Jewish and black people.
+One was a now former Navy secretary who was fired for his resistance against President Trump’s intervention in a war crimes case, and the other was a white supremacist who was once again caught ranting about Jewish and black people.

-Spencer, 65, served as Navy Secretary for two years before being fired by Secretary of Defense Mark Esper.
+It was around that time that the other Spencer, now 65, began his two-year tenure as Navy secretary before being fired by Secretary of Defense Mark Esper.
 Trump defended the ouster, saying last Wednesday, “I have to protect my warfighters.”

-Trump sought to ensure Gallagher, facing a demotion, would keep his Trident pin that signifies SEAL status despite Spencer’s support for the Navy conducting a review board to assess Gallagher’s war-time actions.
+Trump sought to ensure that Gallagher, facing a demotion, would keep his trident pin, which signifies SEAL status, despite the Navy secretary’s support for a review board that would assess Gallagher’s wartime actions.
 The Pentagon said Spencer’s effort prompted Esper to ask for his resignation because of a “lack of candor.”

-As Spencer detailed in his op-ed, he on separate accounts throughout the case “pushed back” against the president’s involvement, which he said was evident from the start.
+As Spencer detailed in his op-ed, he on separate occasions throughout the case “pushed back” against the president’s involvement, which he said was evident from the start.

 “This was a shocking and unprecedented intervention in a low-level review,” Spencer wrote.
 “It was also a reminder that the president has very little understanding of what it means to be in the military, to fight ethically or to be governed by a uniform set of rules and practices.”